vimofthevine/UnderBudget/README.md

 ## License

-UnderBudget is written by Kyle Treubig and released under the [Apache 2.0 license][apache].
+UnderBudget is written by Kyle Treubig and released under the [GNU General Public License, version 3][gplv3].

+Versions prior to 4.0 were released under the [Apache 2.0 license][apache].
+However, as the QtCharts module is licensed under GPLv3 and not LGPLv3, the license was changed to comply.

 [github]: https://github.com/vimofthevine/UnderBudget
 [source]: https://bitbucket.org/vimofthevine/underbudget/src